mikael-ros/slumper/README.md

 Simply visit [slumper.netlify.app](https://slumper.netlify.app) and pick any of the included books, or add your own.
 > This website can also be run locally (see section on contributing), and will work the exact same way :) (just with different instances of localStorage)

+> [!WARN]
+> If you previously used this website through the ~~slumper.me~~ domain, refrain from doing so from now on, as I have cancelled the domain subscription until further notice - the site simply didn't prove popular enough.

 ### 🎰 Randomization
 - To randomize, simply hit the randomize button! *(the first button)*
 - To mark a task as completed, and randomize a new one, press the *"tick"* button.